Kate Gynther: Water polo

 Gynther has a water polo scholarship from the Australian Institute of Sport.

 Club team

-Gynther plays club water polo for the Brisbane Barracudas who compete in the National Water Polo League.
+Gynther played club water polo for the Brisbane Barracudas who compete in the National Water Polo League.
 She was with the team in 2008.
 The annual match between Breakers and Barracudas is considered is one the Courier Mail considers a grudge match.
 She participated in the 2008 edition with her team.
 She was with the team for the 2011 and 2012 seasons.
 She was a member of the team in 2011 when they won the league championship for the third year in a row.
 She played for the championship match with the score 4–4 at the end of regular time, 1–1 at the end of over time and finally going to a shootout.
 She was named the "female player of the finals series".